KenKundert/avendesora/doc/advanced.rst

         ),
     ]

-In this case, both recognizers recognize the same URL, thus they will both be offered for this site.
+In this case, both recognizers recognize the same URL, thus they are both be offered for this site.
 But each has a different script.
 The name allows the user to distinguish the available choices.

 If there is a need to distinguish URLs where is one is a substring of another, you can use *exact_path*:

 .. code-block:: python